 Employee report generation is one of the important requirements of an ERP system.
 It usually showcases a report in the dashboard’s form (Real-time data information displays information like employee punch-in, punch out timing, and individual productivity level, etc.) and it can also be customizable into spreadsheets.

-Most of these reporting tools work in real-time.
-These tools are available as desktop installation, browsers and also include features like email reports, excel or work attachments, and charts/graphic representation.
+Most of these reporting ERP tools work in real-time.
+These ERP suite of tools are available as desktop installation, browsers and also include features like email reports, excel or work attachments, and charts/graphic representation.

 Analytics tools included in the ERP system for data mining and business intelligence.
-These analytics tools work on the stored data and display valuable insights that help companies in the decision-making process.
+These analytics ERP software tools work on the stored data and display valuable insights that help companies in the decision-making process.

-ERP frameworks (like Moqui and Apache OFBiz)and tools are so complicated that companies need to hire a vendor for implementation.
+ERP frameworks (like Moqui and Apache OFBiz) and tools are so complicated that companies need to hire a ERP vendor for implementation.
 Few aspects that companies should follow to avoid failures are proper testing at the early stages, collaborating with the experts here who understand your business requirement.